Skip to main content

 The Cortisol Connection Stress and Fat Storage

 Chronic stress is a potent driver of metabolic dysfunction.
 The continuous activation of the “fight or flight” response leads to sustained high levels of the hormone cortisol.
 Cortisol’s primary role in a stress response is to mobilize energy.
-It does this by increasing and promoting the breakdown of muscle protein.
+It does this by increasing blood sugar and promoting the breakdown of muscle protein.

-When levels are persistently elevated, this process becomes destructive.
+When cortisol levels are persistently elevated, this process becomes destructive.
 High cortisol directly promotes the accumulation of visceral adipose tissue, the dangerous fat around your organs.
 It also worsens insulin resistance, as the body’s cells become numb to the constant signal to absorb glucose.
 Lifestyle interventions like mindfulness, meditation, and adequate sleep are not just for mental well-being; they are clinical tools to downregulate the HPA axis and lower cortisol, thereby breaking the cycle of stress-induced metabolic damage.

 Insulin Sensitivity the Role of Diet and Exercise